-Table 4.4 - Parameters used in STAMSON model at POR 2 (south-west bedroom, Block A)

-\The minimum source-receiver distance that can be input into STAMSON is 15m.
+Table 4.4 - Parameters used in STAMSON model at POR 2 (ground floor south-west bedroom, Block A) The minimum source-receiver distance that can be input into STAMSON is 15m.
+Leqs calculated in Section 4.5 have been adjusted as per ORNAMENT for distances less than 15m.
+See results in Table 4.8 below.

-\The minimum source-receiver distance that can be input into STAMSON is 15m.